Flexible Work Arrangements (FWA)

 It is within management's sole discretion to determine if a job is eligible for an FWA.
 Not all positions may be eligible to participate due to the nature of the positions requiring specific work locations and schedules (e.g., critical infrastructure workers).
+All academic staff classifications are eligible to be considered for an FWA.
 Under normal circumstances, instructional employees and those with teaching responsibilities will not be eligible for an FWA.
 Individuals on probation, corrective action, a performance improvement plan, or with less than satisfactory job performance, may not be eligible for an FWA.

 Supervisors have the authority to authorize an FWA based on differences in positions, roles, employee class, position level or for temporary extenuating circumstances, as needed, which are outside of the normal guidelines.
 This will be done on an individual basis and is dependent on the employee's request and the academic and/or operational needs of the unit.
 Such exceptions should be on a temporary basis.